Signs of the Swarm: Absolvere and line-up changes (2020–2022)

 During the course of the COVID-19 pandemic, Signs of the Swarm released two non-album singles.
 The first, “Pernicious”, was released on October 20, 2020.
 The second, titled “The Collection”, was released on February 5, 2021, and featured guest vocals from Matt Honeycutt and Nick Arthur, of Kublai Khan and Molotov Solution, respectively.
 It would also be the first to feature new guitarist Jeff Russo (who used to be Improvidence with David Simonich), who joined the band full-time in early 2021 after initially being contacted to tour with them in 2020.
 Russo would also be involved in writing and recording their upcoming fourth album, according to a statement published later in the year.

 On June 29, 2021, they announced their fourth studio album, Absolvere, which released on September 24, 2021, and premiered its first single and music video, “Totem”.
 About a month later on July 27, they released a second single, “Hollow Prison”, featuring Alex Erian of Despised Icon as a guest vocalist.

-In August 2021, the band parted ways with longtime member Cory Smarsh and following abuse allegations against him that surfaced on Facebook.
+In August 2021, the band parted ways with longtime member Cory Smarsh following abuse allegations against him that surfaced on Facebook.
 Fellow longtime member Jacob Toy left the band as well.
 Despite this, the band confirmed that Absolvere’s release and support tours would continue as planned.
 They released a final music video which was filmed previously in 2021, featuring one of the former members for the album’s closing track "Death Whistle."
 Michael Cassese would step in to handle bass duties for their forthcoming tours.
 He was later announced as a full-time member on June 6, 2022.

 The band embarked on a release tour for Absolvere in September 2021 with opening acts Worm Shepherd and Ov Sulfur, and supported Born of Osiris that fall, alongside Shadow of Intent.
 In early 2022, they supported Fit For an Autopsy, alongside Ingested, Enterprise Earth, and Great American Ghost.

 They played at the Chaos & Carnage 2022 tour, headlined by Suicide Silence and Carnifex, featuring further support from Lorna Shore, Upon A Burning Body, Angelmaker, and Distant.